 Mount Burdett Farm is located north-east of Esperance, Western Australia.
 The property was originally cleared from bush in 1975 by the Reichstein family.

-Chris Reichstein has farmed the land for the past 40 years and recalls the first days of the farm, looking around at the scrub and envisaging the enterprise that was to come.
-Reflecting back, he considers that his younger self would not have thought possible the levels of productivity the farm has achieved through modern techniques and technology.
+Chris Reichstein farmed the land for 40 years and would recall the first days of the farm, looking around at the scrub and envisaging the enterprise that was to come.
+In 2021, he commented that reflecting back, his younger self would not have thought possible the levels of productivity the farm had achieved through modern techniques and technology.

-In establishing the Mt Burdett Foundation, Chris hopes that the farm can contribute something of importance - both to agriculture and the community.
+In establishing the Mt Burdett Foundation, Chris hoped that the farm could contribute something of importance - both to agriculture and the community.

 The Foundation is currently funded by income from the farm, however we welcome contributions from those seeking to invest in our vision and increase the Foundation's impact.
 Donations can be directed towards either the Mt Burdett Esperance Community Foundation to support initiatives in the Esperance region, or to the Rural and Regional Advancement Foundation to contribution to human capacity building throughout rural and regional WA.